guardian/actions-riff-raff/README.md

 - create your `riff-raff.yaml` and `build.json` files
 - package files into deployment directories
-- upload the above to Riffraff's S3 bucket ready to deploy
+- upload the above to Riffraff's S3 buckets ready to deploy

 It is loosely modelled on, and is a logical extension of, https://github.com/guardian/node-riffraff-artifact.